ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 - confirm block before schmix
 - if blocked c.s into high low
 - if hit go into c.s > h.S > Kibari or cs. > 6k > tatami for more pressure

+## working on mixup from c.s
+-- High
+---

 ## Essential Combos:
 Tatami > 2S > Kibari